 One of the significant obstacles to therapy is the lack of time.
 Most insurance or managed care companies limit couples to between three and ten sessions, which is likely not long enough to get to the bottom of the problem, especially in relationships prone to physical abuse.
-Therefore, the focus on brain wave therapy is about conditioning a rapid neurological and physiological response to diminish frustration and increase relaxation and safety thoughts.
+Therefore, brain wave therapy focuses on conditioning a rapid neurological and physiological response to diminish frustration and increase relaxation and safety thoughts.

 While this treatment alone will not resolve the underlying conflict, in combination with traditional therapy, it can help a couple have positive feelings toward each other that allow for more productive conversations and disagreements.